eliyyov/alby-test/README.md

 # alby-test

 # Project Highlight
-This Spring Boot project is built on purpose of Alami Syariah assessment test
+This Spring Boot project is built on purpose of Alami Sharia assessment test

 It contains simple CRUD process of 2 table, Account and Transaction in PostgreSQL database In the /doTransaction process, apart from save it to PostgreSQL, Spring Boot will also work as producer and send Topics to Kafka